-Bineta Diop is the Founder and President of Femmes Africa Solidarité, an international NGO that seeks to foster, strengthen and promote women leadership in conflict prevention, management and resolution in Africa.
-She played an instrumental role in achieving gender parity within the African Union Commission's leadership and in the adoption of the Solemn Declaration on Gender Equality in Africa, as well as the Protocol to the African Charter on Human and People's Rights on the Rights of Women in Africa.
-She has led peacebuilding programs, as well as many women, peace and security initiatives.
+Bineta Diop is the Founder and President of Femmes Africa Solidarité (an international NGO) that seeks to foster, strengthen and promote the leadership role of women in conflict prevention, management and resolution in Africa.
+She played an instrumental role in achieving gender parity within the African Union Commission's leadership and in the adoption of the Solemn Declaration on Gender Equality in Africa as well as the Protocol to the African Charter on Human and People's Rights on the Rights of Women in Africa.
+She has led peace building programs as well as many women' peace and security initiatives.

-Diop was also co-chair of the World Economic Forum on Africa in 2014 as Special Envoy on Women, Peace and Security.
+In January 2014, Diop was appointed by the Chairperson of the African Union Commission as Special Envoy on Women, Peace and Security.
 She was named one of the 100 most influential people in the world by Time Magazine in 2011, and she was co-chair of the World Economic Forum on Africa in 2014.